pedineedi/java-poject/README.md

 # java-poject
 # java poject for henkins
-# Checking for pusing functions
+# Checking for pusing function